 Medication management for OCD typically provides for a combination of antidepressant and anti-anxiety medications.
 Psychotherapeutic treatment for OCD typically includes Cognitive Behavior Therapy CBT, such as exposure and response prevention.

-If you or a loved one is suffering with symptoms of Obsessive Compulsive Behavior, you are encouraged to reach out for a complimentary, caring, and confidential consultation at 800-787-1721
+If you or a loved one is suffering from symptoms of Obsessive Compulsive Behavior, call now for a complimentary and completely confidential consultation 305-467-8666.